rsyncOSX/RsyncUI/issues.md

 - `changestr.md:90-95`
 - `changestr.md:124-126`

-The committed report only reviews through `65cef24` on `version-3.0.3-tr`, while this branch now ends at `1f246395` and version 3.0.4/build 201.
-It also states that Add Task `handleSubmit()` behavior was retained, which is no longer true after the later `TaskForm`/`AddTaskSheetView` separation.
+The committed report reviews only through `65cef24` on `version-3.0.3-tr`.
+It does not represent the current 3.0.4 branch and still states that Add Task submit behavior was retained.
+Update or remove it to avoid conflicting verification records.

-Update or remove this report so it does not provide misleading verification status for the current branch.

 ## Verification Performed

-### Build
+### Repository build command

-The repository's documented command was attempted:
+Command:

 ```bash
 make debug
 ```

-It stopped before compilation because the notification command failed:
+Result: **did not reach compilation**.
+The unchanged notification wrapper still fails:

 ```text
 osascript: syntax error: A identifier can’t go after this identifier. (-2740)
 make: *** [archive-debug] Error 1
 ```

-This failure occurs in the pre-build `osascript` wrapper, not in changed Swift code.
-Compilation was therefore verified directly:
+### Direct Debug build

+Command:

 ```bash
 xcodebuild build \